Ameni-BenJeddou/Phoenix-games-backend-publishing-pltform-trial/To_Gabriel.md

 For the case of non-existing properties we found that the properties will be added with the initial values being 0 for increment and empty array for collect

-I wrote some not very well coded attempt at handling incorrect commands in our list of commands.
+I wrote some not very well coded attempt at handling incorrect commands in our list of commands (they turned out to be actually pretty decently coded).

 See Gabriel I want to be able to accept the correct commands and give back to the user the incorrect ones with the error message.
 If I don't find a way to do that I will simply resolve to not accepting all the list if one command is incorrect but that does not sound ideal to me.